Cool the City

 Campaign Goals

-Mitigate Extreme Heat: Implement measures to reduce the impact of extreme heat events on vulnerable communities.
+• Mitigate Extreme Heat: Implement measures to reduce the impact of extreme heat events in Richmond’s hottest neighborhoods.

-Build Community Wealth: Create economic opportunities and resources for residents, particularly in underserved neighborhoods.
+• Build Community Wealth: Create economic opportunities, training programs, and resources for residents to get involved in greening efforts in their communities.

-Increase Climate Resilience: Enhance the city's ability to adapt to and withstand the effects of climate change.
+• Increase Climate Resilience: Enhance the city's ability to adapt to and withstand the effects of extreme weather, heat, and flooding.

 Why “Cool the City”?

-The Southside has double the rate of asthma than those living in the more affluent areas of the city—a direct effect of poor housing conditions and pollution.
+• The Southside has double the rate of asthma than those living in other areas of the city—a direct effect of poor housing conditions and pollution.

-The Southside is most vulnerable to Urban Heat Islands (UHIs) due to a high percentage of impervious surfaces and little tree canopy cover.
+• The Southside is most affected by Urban Heat Islands (UHIs) due to a high percentage of impervious surfaces and little tree canopy cover.
 Well-canopied areas of the city can be up to 16 degrees cooler than areas that lack adequate tree canopy.

 Cool the City Partners